joelparkerhenderson/agile-consulting-is-it-right-for-you/agile-consulting-scorecard-for-first-showcase/index.md

 **The most efficient and effective method of conveying information to and within a team is face-to-face conversation.**

-- [ ] Does the showcase do face to face, including with actual customers and actual work team?
+- [ ] Does the showcase do face to face with actual customers?

-  - Example: the customer is in the room, and so are the actual work team people-- at least one business person and at least one technical person.
-For people who can't attend in person due to travel, or restrictions, or similar reasons, then do video.
+  - Example: the customer is in the room, and so are the actual work team people-- at least one business person and at least one developer.

 **Working software is the primary measure of progress.**

-- [ ] Does the showcase show working software?
+- [ ] Does the showcase demonstrate working software?

   - Example: a new feature, or even a pilot, or prototype, or proof of value.
 Even if the working software is simply a new web page, or new clickable UI, or new editable spreadhseet, that's an OK start for a first showcase.